Manufacture Your Day by KNOWING THAT YOU DON’T NEED A TITLE TO BE A LEADER

-Truth to be told, I have spoken to machine operators who have fabulous leadership skills and I have interacted with Managers at all levels who will never be leaders because they simply don’t get the concept of leadership.
+Truth to be told, I have spoken to machine operators who have fabulous leadership skills and I have interacted with Managers at all levels who will never be leaders because they simply don’t understand the concept of leadership.

-Leadership = Influence!
+Leadership = Influence

 If you understand people’s desires and fears, you have the ability to emotionally move them and create a win-win situations.